Find Your Program

 Landing A Great Nursing Job: Top 5 Qualities Recruiters Seek

-The Bureau of Labor Statistics anticipates more than a million available nursing jobs for registered nurses (RNs) and advanced practice registered nurses (APRNs) between 2016 and 2026.* Recruiters in all areas of healthcare will have their hands full sifting through applications and interviewing candidates, trying to find the right fit for their organization and helping to close the gap on the nursing shortage.
+The Bureau of Labor Statistics anticipates more than 433,000 available nursing jobs for registered nurses (RNs) and advanced practice registered nurses (APRNs) between 2018 and 2021.1 Recruiters in all areas of healthcare will have their hands full sifting through applications and interviewing candidates, trying to find the right fit for their organization and helping to close the gap on the nursing shortage.

-- Quality Nursing Degree From an Accredited University: In 2010, the Institute of Medicine called for eight out of every 10 nurses to hold at least a bachelor’s degree by 2020, and the latest data show this shift.
-A recent survey by the American Association of Colleges of Nursing (AACN) indicates an increased demand for educated nurses, with 49% of hospitals and other healthcare settings requiring new hires to have a bachelor of science in nursing (BSN) and 86.3% of employers strongly preferring BSN program graduates.** Recruiters especially look for nurses who graduate from a program accredited by the Commission on Collegiate Nursing Education (CCNE), which is a national accrediting agency recognized by the U.S. Department of Education and ensures the quality and integrity of baccalaureate and graduate education programs.
+- Quality Nursing Degree From an Accredited University: In 2010, the Institute of Medicine called for eight out of every 10 nurses to hold at least a bachelor’s degree by 2020.
+As of February, 2019 the percentage was at an all-time high of 56%, up 49% from 2010.5 Recruiters especially look for nurses who graduate from a program accredited by the Commission on Collegiate Nursing Education (CCNE), which is a national accrediting agency recognized by the U.S. Department of Education and ensures the quality and integrity of baccalaureate and graduate education programs.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.